 But one thing you readers brought up a lot in the latest survey was itinerary planning.
 How do I do it?
 How do I figure out where to go?
 What’s my logic?

-While there is no magic formula to creating an itinerary, I want to share with you how I pick the routes I take and my strategies for deciding which destinations get voted off the island.
+While there is no magic formula to creating an itinerary, I want to share with you how I pick the travel routes I take and my strategies for deciding which destinations get voted off the island.

 Moreover, moving forward, I’ll write more posts like this (and I might even go back and tell you how I designed some of my previous itineraries) but, for now, let’s start with my current two-month jaunt around Southeast Asia.